 • if there are no bedrooms on a storey at least one smoke alarm must be installed in the most likely path of travel to exit the dwelling.

-For caravans and motorhomes, a smoke alarm can be placed anywhere on the ceiling.
-QFD recommends placing it near where the bed is.
-If you sleep in the annexe you can also place one there.
+For caravans and motorhomes, a smoke alarm should be placed on the ceiling.
+A smoke alarm should also be placed in the annexe if you sleep there.

 Additional information is available in the Smoke Alarm Installation Fact Sheet.
 (PDF 548 KB)